Research into treatments for prostate cancer

 The video below shows you what oestrogen patches look like and how you put them on:

 View a transcript of the video showing you what oestrogen patches look like and how you put them on (opens in a new window)

-A hormone therapy called abiraterone is used to treat advanced prostate cancer.
+A hormone therapy called abiraterone (Zytiga) is used to treat advanced prostate cancer.
 Abiraterone acetate stops an enzyme in your body called CYP17 from working.
 If CYP17 can't work, your body cannot make testosterone.